Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: numerical results

 \subsection{Ablation Study}

 We have incorporated structured pruning into the encoding network to remove redundancy in the semantic features and reduce the number of transmitted bits.
 To convert analog features into digital features, we have designed a non-linear quantization function with the trainable quantization level to replace the ideal quantization function.
 In the decoding network, we have proposed a novel SLL to better understand the semantic meaning distorted by noise.
-To verify the effectiveness of these methods, we conduct an ablation study with different combinations of these modules at $\text{BER}_{\text{test}}=10^{-2}$.
+To verify the effectiveness of these methods, we conduct an ablation study with different combinations of these modules when $\text{BER}=0.01$.
 The results are shown in Table \ref{tab:Ablation}.
+Note that $z$ in Table \ref{tab:Ablation} represents the number of channels for the features, which is equivalent to the size of the transmitted data and also implies the bandwidth required for transmission.